Are Chia Seeds Good | or Bad | Side Effects | How Much | FAQ | Studies

 If we look at the nutrient overview of the seeds, it becomes clear why they gained popularity over the last few years (*).

 They are rich in fiber, protein, omega-3 fatty acids, and minerals like zinc or calcium.

-However, the question is whether the human body can absorb and use these nutrients at the end of the day so that chia seeds can meet the high expectations.
+However, the question is whether the human body can absorb and use these nutrients at the end of the day so that chia seeds can meet high expectations.

-Therefore, this article looks at the potential drawbacks disregarded when the internet declared chia seeds a superfood overnight.
+This article looks at the potential drawbacks disregarded when the internet declared chia seeds a superfood overnight.

 3 Reasons Why Chia Seeds Are Not Good for You